-If King is not successful in commercializing Remoxy and other abuse resistant opioid drugs, our revenues and our business will suffer.
+If King is not successful in developing and commercializing REMOXY and in commercializing other opioid drugs under our strategic alliance with King, our revenues and our business will suffer.

-Our ability to earn royalties from sales of Remoxy and other abuse-resistant drugs will depend on King's abilities to maintain regulatory approval and achieve market acceptance of such drugs once commercialized.
-King may elect to independently develop drugs that could compete with ours or fail to commit sufficient resources to the marketing and distribution of Remoxy and other abuse-resistant drugs developed under our strategic alliance.
-King may not proceed with the commercialization of Remoxy and other abuse-resistant drugs developed under our strategic alliance.
-King may not proceed because of other priorities they face.
-If King is not successful in commercializing Remoxy for a variety of reasons, including but not limited to competition from other pharmaceutical companies, or if King fails to perform as we expect, our potential for revenue from drugs developed in connection with our strategic alliance with King, if any, could be dramatically reduced and our business would suffer.
+Our ability to earn royalties from sales of REMOXY depends on King's abilities to obtain regulatory approval for and commercialize REMOXY.
+Additionally, our ability to earn royalties from sales of REMOXY and other drugs subject to our strategic alliance with King will depend on King's abilities to maintain regulatory approval and achieve market acceptance of such drugs once commercialized.
+King may elect to independently develop drugs that could compete with ours or fail to commit sufficient resources to the development, marketing and distribution of REMOXY and other drugs developed under our strategic alliance.
+King may not proceed with the commercialization of REMOXY and other drugs developed under our strategic alliance with the same degree of urgency as we would because of other priorities they face.
+If King is not successful in developing or commercializing REMOXY for a variety of reasons, including but not limited to competition from other pharmaceutical companies, or if King fails to perform as we expect, our potential for revenue from drugs developed in connection with our strategic alliance with King, if any, could be dramatically reduced and our business would suffer.